-It helps banks to embrace digitisation without having to spend any substantial resources.
+It helps banks to embrace digitization without having to spend any substantial resources.

 Neo banks add another dimension to open banking.
 They are digitally native banks with no offline presence.

 Neo banks excel in operating and managing front-end channels and the user interface and user experience but have regulatory constraints to offer products and services because of their online-only nature.
 However, open banking allows them to tie up with legacy banks and avail back end and compliance support.

-To sum up, the digital banking industry may undergo a collaboration phase where legacy banks will collaborate with FinTech rather than competing.
+To sum up, the digital banking industry may undergo a collaboration phase where legacy banks will collaborate with FinTech rather than compete.
 As a result, Open banking, Neo banking, Agent banking, and more such banking models will grow in popularity.

 However, some legacy banks might retaliate and try building solutions internally using advanced techs like blockchain, IoT, and AI, but their time to market and cost would be much higher than those who choose collaboration.
 You can learn about this in detail here.

 Whatever might be the case but banking in the forthcoming future will never be the same as it was.